 501(c)(3) Status and Election-Related Activities

-NCJW is a 501(c)(3) tax-exempt organization as determined by the Internal Revenue Service.
+NCJW (National Council of Jewish Women) is a 501(c)(3) tax-exempt organization as determined by the Internal Revenue Service.
 When planning efforts to promote and protect the vote, NCJW must follow certain rules and restrictions.